Bullet Journaling is something you may or may not heard of! If you are the type that likes to keep a journal, I'd suggest you read on!

 We should all ditch the discipline snobbery!
 To each their own.
 And besides, before you can teach the skill set your horse needs for a certain discipline, we all need them to have certain basics.
 These basics don't change depending on the saddle.

-There is a lot out there about finding the right horse, but not so much about what to do if you buy the wrong one!
-Hopefully, this article helps!
+There is a lot out there about finding the right horse, but not so much about what to do if you bought the wrong horse!
+Hopefully, this article helps with solutions if you think you picked the wrong horse.

 I normally blog about my life with horses.
 On this day though, that seems trivial in comparison to what happened on 9/11/2001.
 So no article on horses today, on certain days, some things are more important,